Suspect in Chicago-area parade shooting due in court to face 7 counts of murder

 RED FLAG LAW FALLS SHORT

-Covelli said the suspect had legally purchased five guns in all, a combination of rifles and pistols, despite having come to law enforcement's attention on two prior occasions for alleged behavior suggesting he might harm himself or others
+Covelli said the suspect had legally purchased five guns in all, rifles and pistols, despite having come to law enforcement's attention on two prior occasions for alleged behavior suggesting he might harm himself or others.

 The first instance was an April 2019 emergency-911 call reporting Crimo had attempted suicide, followed in September of that year by a police visit regarding alleged threats "to kill everyone" that he had directed at family members, Covelli said.